CreativeDesigner3D/home_builder_3_docs/docs/01_getting_started.md

 ![Alt text](images/save_active_material_to_library.png)

 !!! note
     It is a good idea to create an external library package for your custom assets.
-This makes it so they don't get overwritten when you update and you can easily distrubute them to other users.
+This makes it so they don't get overwritten when you update and you can easily distribute them to other users.
 View the Section on [Creating External Libraries](04_library_development.md#creating-external-decoration-and-material-libraries) for further details.

 ## Build Library

 The Build library is intended to allow you to design your own custom products.
 After snapping different starters, inserts, and parts together you can save your product to the user library where you can reuse your custom products in future projects.
-This works great for custom islands, custom closet confiurations, and other custom cabinets.
+This works great for custom islands, custom closet configurations, and other custom cabinets.

 ![Alt text](images/build_library.png)

 ### Starters

-The Starters Library typically contains starter componets for creating new products.
-These starter componets also typically have openings that inserts and parts can be dropped into.
+The Starters Library typically contains starter components for creating new products.
+These starter components also typically have openings that inserts and parts can be dropped into.

 ### Inserts

-The Inserts Library typically contains componets that can be dropped into openings.
+The Inserts Library typically contains components that can be dropped into openings.
 If you are using the cabinet library you will notice that you can drop items like shelves, doors, and drawers into openings.
 After dropping an insert into an opening the insert will remain parametric and always match the opening size.

 ### Parts

-The Parts Library typically contains indivual parts that can be dropped onto a starter or into an opening depending on the parts.
+The Parts Library typically contains individual parts that can be dropped onto a starter or into an opening depending on the parts.
 Each part may have it's own drop functionality to determine the best way it should be placed into the scene.

 ### User Library

-The User Library contians your own custom products or assemblies that you created.
+The User Library contains your own custom products or assemblies that you created.
 You can create new categories and save your assets to these categories.

 You can create new categories in the build library settings drop down.
 By selecting the `Create New Category` button.